rcarver515/MaxxContent/README.md

     4. Why doesn't our company email work anymore?

- Needless to say this has been a real learning experience,and certainly, the beginning of countless more to come.
+ Needless to say this has been a great learning experience, and certainly, the beginning of countless more to come.

  To see the final product goto www.maxxcontent.com